French-German double-degree program

 - proof of language skills (e.g., high school degrees, certificates, etc.).

 The regular application deadline is 30.
 April during the first year of the Master course (10.
 March if also funding by the Erasmus program is applied for, see below).
+New deadlines in 2020: 30.
+June for the regular application, 15.
+July for the advanced application (see below).
 Master students of Freie Universität Berlin are entitled to apply who have very good German language skills as well as French language skills of about level A2 GeR.
 If the Master double degree program is to be completed within the standard study period of four semesters, the start of the master program must be in the winter semester.

-Applications have to be submitted online via the Online-Portal of the Institut Polytechnique de Paris (please ignore the application deadlines mentioned there!) and, at the same time, in paper form to:
+Applications have to be submitted online via the Online-Portal of the Institut Polytechnique de Paris (please ignore the application deadlines mentioned there!) and, at the same time, by e-mail to: email@example.com

 Early application: Besides the standard application we also offer the possibility of an early application.
 Deadline for the early application is 30.
-April before starting the master studies.
+April before starting the master studies (extended to 15.
+July in 2020).
 Candidates will apply in parallel for the Master course in physics of Freie Universität Berlin (deadline for the winter semester: 31.
-May) and the Master double degree program.
+May, extended to 15.
+August in 2020) and the Master double degree program.
 The application to the latter is carried out as described above (in case the Bachelor certificate is not yet issued, please replace by a certified transcript with current average grade).
 At the same time, an application for the Master program in physics of Freie Universität Berlin is submitted.
 Successful candidates of the early application will get a provisional admission to the double-degree program, which means they are admitted if their average grade in the first semester of Master studies is 2.0 or better.
 If the grade is worse, they will have to apply again after the first semester of the Master studies.
 Please see also the FAQ's concerning the Master course.

 Students in the Master double degree program who start their studies in Berlin complete the coursework phase (i.e., the first year of the Master course) of the amount of 60 ECTS credit points in Berlin.
 The only difference to the normal Master's degree program in physics at Freie Universität Berlin is that "Statistical Physics and Thermodynamics" (10 ECTS) has to be taken as compulsory-elective course if this or an equivalent module has not yet been completed during the Bachelor program.

 Participants of the Master double degree program spend the second year of the Master course (starting at 1.
-September), of another 60 ECTS credit points, at École Polytechnique.
+September), of another 60 ECTS credit points, at Institut Polytechnique de Paris.
 There, a coherent research phase of twelve months is completed in one of the scientific working groups; in parallel, compulsory modules (mostly lectures) of a Master-2 program in physics offered by the Institut Polytechnique de Paris will be taken during the first six months in the amount of 30 ECTS credit points, of which 5 points will be spent on expanding French language and cultural literacy.
-The Master thesis will be prepared at the École Polytechnique.
+The Master thesis will be prepared at the Institut Polytechnique de Paris.
 The recommended Master-2 program is "Nanoscience".
 The choice of courses is done in coordination with the program responsibles.

 Participants in the Master double degree program will receive a monthly mobility allowance of 300 euros/month from the French-German University for ten months during their stay in France.
 We also expect to be able to assist participants by providing affordable accommodation on the campus of École Polytechnique.